 Moreover, you must agree that the experience of having a certain dish in a certain restaurant is not only influenced by what exactly you’re going to eat, but also by the setting, reputation, service and ambiance of the restaurant, the price of the food, and… very, very much by the cook.

 Now, all that applies to having “dinner in a restaurant” goes for “Thai Massage” also.
-Being just a general name for a variety of massage treatments in Thailand, in this post further below, I list the many kinds of Thai Massage treatments available, with a little description, and a link to more details about the specific treatment modality.
+Being just a general name for a variety of massage treatments in Thailand, I’ll further on below list the many kinds of Thai Massage treatment modalities recognized, with a little description, and a link to more details about the specific treatments.

 Remember that not only the sort of Thai Massage treatment matters, but also ambiance, price, setting, and the style, lineage, experience and proficiency of the therapist i.e. masseur.
 Additionally, depending on the treatment it can be offered on the floor on a special mat, sitting on a chair, or lying on a massage bed or table.